The Day of the Dwarf

 agents in your city.
 I’ve been keeping tabs on you since you raided

-twenty-eight devils to recover some artifact, about a year ago.
+28 devils to recover some artifact, about a year ago.
 I

 rarely forget a debt owed.”

-“That wasn’t entirely of our own free will,” Belinda said.
+“That wasn’t entirely of our own FREE WILL,” Belinda said.
 “We

 were quested by Mitra.”